 Don’t try to be someone else.

 There is no dearth of retail investors whose risk tolerance automatically goes up when the markets are hitting new highs every day.
+Greed sets in.
 These investors never looked beyond bank fixed deposits/PPF/EPF in their lives.
-Suddenly, they think you can’t go wrong with equities.
+Suddenly, they think they can’t go wrong with stocks.
 We all know the result for such investors.
 When they lose money, fear replaces greed.
 They panic and exit taking huge losses.
 Such investors either never come back or come back when the markets are again hitting new highs for the cycle to repeat.

 As an investor, you can go through the most complex risk profiling questionnaire, you will get to know of your real risk tolerance only when you see deep red in your portfolio.
 Therefore, give yourself time to understand the kind of investor you really are.
 Unfortunately, even professionals can’t help you there.
 They can’t figure out before you figure out.